2020-21 Global Undergraduate Exchange Program (Global UGRAD)

 Global UGRAD is open to all academic fields of study and does not discriminate on the basis of race, color, gender, sexual orientation, religion, ethnicity, or disability.
 Competition for the program is highly competitive and merit-based.
 Finalists will be selected on the basis of academic excellence, leadership potential, and their preparedness for study in the United States.

-The submission deadline for the online application is 5:00 pm EST on December 31, 2018.
+The submission deadline for the online application is 2:00 AM Tbilisi Time on January 1, 2020.

 Global UGRAD participants will be enrolled in undergraduate coursework at a U.S. college or university to allow ample opportunity for substantive interaction with U.S. faculty and student peers and for exposure to U.S. academic and classroom culture.
 Global UGRAD participants will live on-campus with U.S. peers.
 The program will include a pre-departure orientation at U.S. Embassy Tbilisi, a virtual arrival orientation, and an in-person end-of-program workshop in Washington, DC.